evmcnb/quartz/content/Pearls/Idiopathic Thrombocytopenic Purpura.md

 Often preceeded by a viral illness ([[Full/Infectious Mononucleosis|Infectious Mononucleosis]])

 Urgent FBC to investigate - low platelet with all other values normal.
-Other causes of thrombocytopenia should be excluded e.g. HIT and leukaemia
+Other causes of thrombocytopenia should be excluded e.g. heparin induced thrombocytopenia (HIT) and leukaemia
+- Very important to check with senior about platelets in these patients.
+They are typically in a pro-thrombotic state, so giving platelets can precipitate thromboembolic events

 Usually no treatment required and 70% will spontaneously recover within 3 months.
 If actively bleeding or severely low:
 - Oral prednisolone (80% respond)